-TBI can be divided into Primary and Secondary Brain Injuries.
-Primary injury refers to the “initial blow” or the immediate injuries following the event whereas the Secondary injury refers to the physiological responses that ensue from the Primary injury.
+TBI can be divided into Primary and Secondary brain injuries.
+Primary injury refers to the “initial blow” or the immediate injuries following the event whereas the secondary injury refers to the physiological responses to the primary injury.

 Primary Injuries can be further divided into Focal and Diffuse injuries